words/cuss/readme.md

 tag as its name (lower case, dashes, and
 [preferred and normalized](https://github.com/wooorm/bcp-47-normalize)).

-After adding a word, run `npm install` to install all required dependencies, then `npm test` to update: the project includes some scripts to make sure everything is in order.
+After changing something, run `npm install` to install all required dependencies, then `npm test` to update: the project includes some scripts to make sure everything is in order.
 Finally, open a pull request.

+## Security

+This package is safe.

 ## License